Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 In this article, you will learn:

-Why are the endocrine system and nervous system two different solutions to the same problem
+- Why the endocrine system and nervous system are two different solutions to the same biological problem

-What CBSE Class 10 expects you to write — and the specific mistakes most students make in this chapter
+- What CBSE Class 10 expects in this chapter and the specific mistakes students commonly make

-By the end, you will understand that your body runs two coordination systems simultaneously — one for emergencies, one for everything else.
+By the end, you will understand that the human body runs two coordination systems simultaneously:

-And they are doing far more than most students realise.
+And they influence far more processes than most students realise.

 A Morning Before the Board Exam